Keekay-OD/Bsky-Bot/README.md

 ## Limitations/Wishlist

-* Polybot currently doesn't have support for receiving messages, so it's only useful for post-only bots for now...
+* Bsky-Bot currently doesn't have support for receiving messages, so it's only useful for post-only bots for now...

 ## Getting started
-Install Polybot [from PyPi](https://pypi.org/project/polybot/) using your package manager of choice.
+Install Bsky-Bot [from PyPi](https://pypi.org/project/polybot/) using your package manager of choice.

 ```python
 from polybot import Bot